Mycenaean Citadel of Agios Andreas in Sifnos

 On the hill of Agios Andreas there is the homonymous church (St. Andrew), which dates back to 1701.

 Even if ancient findings are not among your interests, it is worth visiting this site, since the view from the highest spot of the hill is magic and it will compensate whoever decides to visit it.
 Enjoy the view of all the central villages of Sifnos such as Apollonia, Artemonas, Ano Petali and Katavati right in front of you and in the background you can see the ancient village of Kastro and the Aegean Sea.

 There are two ways in which you can access the ancient site: the easy way, which is by car, since in the last years a road has been constructed that leads to its entrance and the hard way, following the stone built path.
 The ascent to the top of the hill is not particularly difficult, it takes around 25 minutes and it is possible via a narrow winding path.

-The site is open every day except on Mondays and holidays, from 8.30 to 3 in the afternoon.
+The site is open every day except on Tuesdays and holidays, from 8.00 to 3.30 in the afternoon.